node-real/megafuel-js-sdk/README.md

 # megafuel-js-sdk

-This is Javascript SDK for the MegaFuel clients, it provides a simple way to interact with the MegaFuel.
+This JavaScript SDK is thin wrapper of MegaFuel clients, offering a streamlined interface to interact with the MegaFuel.
 For more information, please refer to the [API documentation](https://docs.nodereal.io/docs/megafuel-api).

 ## Quick Start
 1. Install dependency